07subhadip/Blind-Stick/README.md

 ## WORK TO BE DONE

-1. Adding a Wheel with the Servo Motor to change the path direction according to the Obstacle detection.
+1. **Include Navigation :** Adding a Wheel with the Servo Motor to change the path direction according to the Obstacle detection.
+2. **Increase Performance :** Adding 3-4 TFMini sensors to get the height of the obstacle in fornt of the Sensors.
+3. **Integration :** Integrate the Accelometer/Gyro Sensor with the Buzzer to calculate the distance of any stair.
+4. **Replacement of Microcontroller :** Use Arduino Nano instead of Arduino UNO R3 to minimize the space.